-Did you know, that a consumer using software or product is considered an end-user?
-To use a less technical term, an end-user is a member of an audience that interacts with the final product to achieve a working goal.
-For example, an IT company uses the latest software to advance its computer prowess.
+Did you know that a consumer using software or products is considered an end-user?
+To use a less technical term, an end-user is a member of an audience that interacts with the final product to achieve a working goal, such as an IT company using the latest software to advance its computer prowess.
 In a convenient coincidence, an end-user is also a result of software technical documentation.
 Furthermore, targeting the end-user comes after describing the end-user; an effort that sees jargon and necessary marketing pressure points combined.
-Technical writers also write the documents that translate the information explaining the products.
-It gets pretty meta.
+Technical writers, it should be noted, also write the aforementioned software technical documents that translate the information explaining the products.

 How about a little bit more information regarding software technical documentation?

 Software technical documentation contains a couple of different subfields.
 The main two categories are product documentation and process documentation.
 The names do give away the purposes, since product documentation describes the product under development, while process documentation describes the process of development.
 Think of the former as source code and the latter as progress reports.
-Within product documentation (many subfields, like I said), system documentation and user documentation come about.
-System documentation describes the parts that make up the product (see source code).
+Within product documentation (which has many subfields, as is mentioned below), system documentation and user documentation come about.
+System documentation describes the parts that make up the product (such as source code).
 While user documentation comprises the info for administrators and end-users, stuff like user guides and set-up tips.

 Furthermore, the point is to have a word said on every aspect of the project.
 Software technical documentation lives by its details.
 For example, an End User License Agreement(EULA) or a thick booklet is always included on how to install a Windows program.
 Get the customer to understand the entire project, and the relationship between consumer and producer is stronger for it.

 As previously mentioned, software documentation is mainly split into two types, product documentation and process documentation.
 To go into a bit more detail, aside from user documentation and system documentation, product and process documents can also be categorized as either internal or external documents, each of which in turn contains numerous other kinds of software documentation: